 Before you book, please read our Visiting Guidelines for Schools document which includes a Risk Assessment and Management plan.

 Once a booking enquiry is received teachers are sent a booking confirmation and pre- and post- visit information to complement the visit and to link with the New Zealand Curriculum Te Marautanga o Aotearoa.

 The Gallery offers a number of education opportunities beyond school visits, including our regular Young Visionaries after school art classes, school holiday programmes, Monica Brewster Evening speaker events, and Family Art sessions.
-To find out more about these programmes, visit What’s On.
+To find out more about these programmes, visit What’s On and Regular Art Programmes.